Conference Information

 Hello USDLA Family!

-While we would love to see everyone in person in St. Louis this summer, we understand that is not an option for everyone.
+While we would love to see everyone in person in Cleveland for our 39th annual conference, we understand that is not an option for everyone.
 Each year we explore new ways to provide meaningful virtual experiences.
 This year is no exception, as our virtual conference option provides a combination of virtual webinars, streamed events from the onsite event, and some live interactive and networking opportunities.

 Presenter Rates*